nicholas-fedor/shoutrrr/docs/services/push/gotify/index.md

 !!!
 Example "With extras for images"

     ```uri
-    gotify://gotify.example.com/AzyoeNS.D4iJLVa/?extras=%7B%22image%22%3A%22https%3A%2F%2Fexample.com%2Fimage.png%22%7D
+    gotify://gotify.example.com/message?token=AzyoeNS.D4iJLVa&extras=%7B%22image%22%3A%22https%3A%2F%2Fexample.com%2Fimage.png%22%7D
     ```

     This includes an image URL in the notification.

 ### Disable TLS

-The `disabletls` parameter can be set to `yes` to disable TLS certificate verification.
+The `disabletls` parameter can be set to `yes` to disable TLS entirely, forcing the use of HTTP instead of HTTPS.
 This is useful for:

 - Self-signed certificates in development environments
 - Internal Gotify servers with custom CA certificates
+- Testing with local Gotify instances

 !!! danger "Security Risk"
+    Disabling TLS makes all communication unencrypted and vulnerable to interception.
+Only use this option in trusted, isolated networks.

+### Skip TLS Certificate Verification

+The `insecureskipverify` parameter can be set to `yes` to skip TLS certificate verification while still using HTTPS.
+This maintains encrypted communication but bypasses certificate validation.
+This is useful for:

+- Self-signed certificates in development environments
+- Internal Gotify servers with custom CA certificates
+- Testing with certificates that don't match the hostname

+!!! danger "Security Risk"
-    Disabling TLS verification makes connections vulnerable to man-in-the-middle attacks.
-Only use this option in trusted networks.
+    Skipping certificate verification makes connections vulnerable to man-in-the-middle attacks.
+Only use this option when you trust the network path to the server.

 ### Priority Levels